zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 In this step, we will use the database connection created in **OAS Lab 5 : Data Visualization** and create a dataset to work on.

-1. In the Home page ,click on create button and select Dataset.
+1. In the Home page, click on create button and select Dataset.
 ![](./images/paoas1.0.png " ")
 2. Select the connection "ConvergedDB_Retail".
 ![](./images/paoas1.1.png " ")